7 Misconceptions About The 'Perpetually Single Woman'

 I can assure you that the women I have spoken to including myself are not defected!
 Truth be told, we are self-aware, authentic, honest, intelligent, career driven, loving, and the list goes on.

 Don’t get it twisted— we have yet to find someone who sees our value!
-I’ll be damned if any woman puts herself down because of the way she has be spoken to or treated by someone who failed to recognize her worth.
+I’ll be damned if any woman puts herself down because of the way she has been spoken to or treated by someone who failed to recognize her worth.

 6. We must be “in the closet”